wjshark/Notes_On_Things/Houdini_Particles.md

 - that should work

 ## 13. Emitting trails on particle with limited life
-- as the paraticles are deleting, we need to do this in the popnet with a pop replicate
+- as the particles are deleting, we need to do this in the popnet with a pop replicate
   - in attributes or pop rep, detick 'add In attributes
   - this way the new particle inherits the origonal point
 - after the popnet, apped a delete sop